logicalclocks/hops-docs/docs/developer_guide/guide/platform_testing.rst

 User Guide
 ----------------

-Every pull request to HopsWorks or the cookbooks, needs to be tested before being merged into the master branch.
+Every pull request to Hopsworks or the cookbooks, needs to be tested before being merged into the master branch.
 `hops-testing` performs end-to-end testing on the platform by executing the following steps:

 * Spin up a set of new VMs with differing configuration setup (default Ubuntu/CentOS)
-* Clone and build HopsWorks
+* Clone and build Hopsworks
 * Deploy the platform
-* Run the tests HopsWorks tests
+* Run the tests Hopsworks tests

 A failure in building/deployment or testing will fail the entire Jenkins build.

 Triggering the tests is trivial.
-Besides having a fork of the HopsWorks repo and of all the cookbook repos, developers need also have a fork of the ``hops-testing`` repo_.
+Besides having a fork of the Hopsworks repo and of all the cookbook repos, developers need also have a fork of the ``hops-testing`` repo_.

 Once developers are satisfied with their changes, they should open all the PRs necessary to merge their work to the upstream repository.
 In case of cookbook PRs, the links in the each Berksfile myst *always* point to master.